 Time Out Market

 Time Out Market is a huge food court with many top ranked restaurants.
 The market is also host to cooking courses, shows, and special events.
 Usually the market is very crowded during lunch time and high season (at any time of day), but since I went during the low season (and as a solo traveler) I had no trouble finding a place to sit.
 If you want to try the best pastéis de natas go to Manteigaria.
-It is delicious!
+They are delicious!

 The LX Factory is a trendy hippy area of Lisbon comprised of boutique stores and restaurants.
 It is also home to unique street art!
 For food, I highly recommend Mez Cais for delicious Mexican cuisine and margaritas.
 I also recommend that you visit the More Than Wine store, where you can find various flavors of Portuguese chocolate with port wine flavor in a toothpaste shaped tube (but it is not toothpaste nor similar in any way).
 It’s amazing!!!
 You can spread it on fruit, breads, or eat it alone.